codekoch/UltimateGuitar2Bandhelper/README.md

 (This script does the following:
 - scraping all tabs which match the numbers in ```numbers.txt``` from Ultimate Guitar into ASCII files
-- convert tab format into ChrodPro format
+- convert tab format into ChordPro format
 - deleting unneccessary characters like "-----"
 - create zip of all tabs)
 6. Import the zip file into Bandhelper: